 Find a workout you enjoy, and carefully consider your two options whenever you are having internal debate about going for a workout or not.

-And, whenever you need a little convincing, watch this: WHY Exercise is so Underrated (Brain Power & Movement Link)
+And, whenever you need a little convincing, watch: WHY Exercise is so Underrated (Brain Power & Movement Link)

 Until next time… 🙂